 Binna will then be joined by a panel of speakers including Jannett Morgan, Consultant, Professor Iyiola Solanke, Chair in EU Law and Social Justice, University of Leeds, Professor Osama Khan, Pro Vice Chancellor, Students and Teaching, Solent University, Alison Johns, Chief Executive, Advance HE and Susannah Hume, Director (Establishment Phase), Evidence and Impact Exchange.

-Jannett is currently Associate Programme Director for Diversifying Leadership, the Advance HE programme for Black and Minority Ethnic (BME) early career academic and professional services employees, and is co-author of the Sponsor Toolkit.
+Jannett is currently Associate Programme Director for Diversifying Leadership, the Advance HE programme for Black and Minority Ethnic (BAME) early career academic and professional services employees, and is co-author of the Sponsor Toolkit.

 Jannett Morgan is a teacher, trainer, consultant and coach with over twenty years’ experience working in further and higher education, and more recently as a leadership and management training solutions provider and consultant for a range of organisations in the UK and overseas.
 Jannett’s unwavering focus is on the empowerment and promotion of talented individuals from marginalised and under-represented groups.